AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 Recent developments such as RF-DETR demonstrate that transformer-based architectures can attain competitive mean Average Precision (mAP) while preserving efficient inference speed.
 This is accomplished through the use of Neural Architecture Search (NAS) with DINOv2 and deformable cross-attention in place of standard cross-attention, thereby significantly reducing inference time complexity.
 This raises the question of whether transformer-based detectors can outperform YOLO-based models under standard training conditions across different datasets.

-In this project, we compare the performance of RF-DETR and YOLOv26 on five object detection datasets using a unified experimental setup.
+In this project, we compare the performance of RF-DETR and YOLO 26 on five object detection datasets using a unified experimental setup.
 Both models are trained and evaluated under identical data splits and image resolutions to ensure a fair comparison.
 Performance is assessed using standard object detection metrics, including precision, recall, and mean Average Precision (mAP).

 Through this study, we aim to analyze the strengths and weaknesses of each model and provide insights into their behavior across different datasets and training conditions.